Our Teachers

 • Jill Diamant

-Jill completed her 200-hour teacher training with Liz Snyder and Katie Tierney at Home Power Yoga in April 2019.
+Jill is a 500-hour RYT.
+She completed her 200-hour teacher training with Liz Snyder and Katie Tierney at HOME Power Yoga in April 2019 and her 300-hr teacher training at HOME in 2022.
 Jill started practicing yoga years ago following a traumatic pregnancy complication and fell in love instantly.
-She credits yoga with bringing freedom, happiness and an incredible community of people into her life.
+She credits yoga with bringing freedom, strength and an incredible community of people into her life.
 Originally from New Jersey, Jill graduated from The George Washington University in Washington, D.C. with a degree in Psychology and Communications.
 After college, she worked in public relations in New York City.

 Jill currently resides in Westfield, NJ with her husband Josh, their two sons, Eli and Jonah and their dog Bruce (yes, named after Bruce Springsteen).
 Jill can often be found on her mat or traveling with her family skiing or to a warm weather destination!